 Clinical psychology refers to the treatment and evaluation of mental health issues.
-Psychologists are social scientists and/or professional health care providers who specialize in psychotherapy.
+Clinical psychologists are social scientists and/or professional health care providers who specialize in psychotherapy.
 They are highly trained professionals with expertise in the areas of human behavior, human development, psychological problems, the measurement and understanding of personality characteristics, and other important areas of knowledge about how people think, feel and behave.
-As health care professionals, psychologists apply what they have learned to help people resolve personal adjustment problems, change their feelings and attitudes, overcome emotional illness, seek a better understanding of themselves and help them develop healthier, more effective patterns of behavior.
+As health care professionals, clinical psychologists apply what they have learned to help people resolve personal adjustment problems, change their feelings and attitudes, overcome emotional illness, seek a better understanding of themselves and help them develop healthier, more effective patterns of behavior.